tozen123/basic-chemistry-experiments-simulator-unity/README.md

   - Currently fixing trigger Bug where ghost object initiate reaction when target into object that has reaction on it.

 Major Update: November 27, 2022
-  - Implementation of Main Menu Interface
+  - Implementation of Main Menu Interface Created by Apple Kimberly Calvario and Wyndel Albos

+Minor Update: December 7, 2022
+  - Upgrade of UI's By Kirby Ann Delos Reyes

+Major Update: December 8, 2022
+  - Bug fixing
+  - Adding functions to settings